marcomoroni/portfolio-src/_posts/2018-05-02-monument-valley-opengl.md

 ---
-abstract: "A scene with impossible geometries made using OpenGL.
-My goal was to reproduce the art style of the game Monument Valley."
+abstract: "A scene with impossible geometries made using OpenGL that replicates the art style of the game Monument Valley."
 permalink: /mv/
 tags: ["computer graphics"]
 assets_folder: "/assets/mv"